 If you regularly pay lots of VAT, but don’t collect a lot (for example, because the things you sell are exempt), then VAT registration could prove pretty useful!

 It makes your business look more professional and successful

-It gives other companies confidence in you and brings in business
+It gives other businesses confidence in you

 Some companies prefer not to deal with businesses that aren’t VAT registered.
 Others just flat out refuse to do so.
 The inclusion of your VAT number on stationery and invoices may open up new business doors for you.